invertedv/testGo/docs/BYOD.md

 - pass2FieldsWindow.sql.
 The same as pass2Fields.sql but is run when the "window" key is specified in the .gom file.
 - pass3Fields.sql.
 Calculations run at pass 3 when the non-loan data is also available.

+Note that the pass1Fields.sql file has the line:

+      'Overall' AS noGroups,

+If you want to be able to be able to randomly sample, as opposed to stratified sampling, you must include this line.

 You can, alternately, prepare your data elsewhere and skip the buildData step.

 ### Non-loan Data